jarviscanada/jarvis_data_eng_SarazhiliuHe/README.md

 **Java Grep App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_SarazhiliuHe/tree/master/core_java)]: Developed Grep App, a Java application that mimics the Linux grep command to search for lines matching a regular expression across a directory of text files.
 Leveraged Java 8 Lambda and Stream APIs for efficient and readable data processing.
 Utilized Maven for project build and dependency management.
 Dockerized the application for seamless distribution and deployment.

 **Python Data Analytics** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_SarazhiliuHe/tree/master/python_data_anlytics)]: Developed a Proof of Concept (PoC) data analysis project for LGS, a retail company, to help the marketing team optimize campaign strategies.
 Designed and provisioned a local PostgreSQL OLAP data warehouse using Docker to ingest and organize raw retail data.
 Performed in-depth sales performance and customer behavior analysis using Python (Pandas, NumPy) in Jupyter Notebook, identifying key purchasing patterns and trends.
 Delivered insights and visualizations via GitHub to support data-driven decision-making.

+**Spark** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_SarazhiliuHe/tree/master/spark)]: Developed a Hadoop-based analytics workflow using Google Cloud Dataproc and Apache Zeppelin.
+Exported the WDI dataset from BigQuery to Google Cloud Storage and transformed raw CSV files into optimized Parquet tables in HDFS using HiveQL.
+Performed exploratory and complex analytics using PySpark within Zeppelin notebooks.
+Provisioned an Azure Databricks workspace with a Spark cluster to analyze LGS retail data using PySpark Structured APIs.

 ## Highlighted Projects